 I hold postgraduate diplomas in Psychodynamic Theory & Practice from WPF and the University of Roehampton and trained in both psychodynamic psychotherapy and CBT at WPF Therapy.

-I have successfully completed the Tavistock & Portman NHS Foundation Trust’s Understanding Trauma certificate course.
+I hold the Tavistock & Portman NHS Foundation Trust’s Understanding Trauma certificate.

 Registered / Accredited